Photographing in medium format for a fraction of the price

 • Very slow to power-on (5sec)

-• Slow to trigger off the camera (more than 1sec)
+• Slow to power off the camera (more than 1sec)

 30mm - 1/200s - f/3.5 - 100 ISO